Top 10 Linda Ronstadt Collaborations

 On the cynically biting song cycle Trouble in Paradise, Randy Newman updates his folk-pop past to fit the glossy ’80s aesthetic without losing any of his trenchant wit.
 Ronstadt was part of the all-star guest list, providing a fun call-and-response element to the winkingly boastful “I’m Different.”

 ‘Under African Skies’

 As Paul Simon explored “the roots of rhythm” on this widely celebrated international-flavored song, he invited Ronstadt to help out on one of Graceland‘s most underrated moments.
 On the soaring “Under African Skies,” she doubles his vocals on the verses and then provides the jet fuel for a sun-flecked chant that would come to define this terrific album cut.

 Warren Zevon’s best album features a title-track guest performance by Ronstadt, who had long been a champion of his work.
 In fact, her gender-reversed take on Zevon’s “Poor Poor Pitiful Me” was rising into the Top 40 as Zevon’s hit album appeared.

 ‘Rock Me on the Water’

-Ronstadt’s self-titled debut — highlighted by her early version of Jackson Browne‘s ‘Rock Me on the Water,’ which he would take to the charts later in 1972 — didn’t sell much, but its importance in the burgeoning country-rock scene can’t be overstated.
-After all, her backing band on the album includes Glenn Frey, Don Henley, Bernie Leadon and Randy Meisner, who would go on to become the Eagles.
+Ronstadt’s self-titled debut — highlighted by her early version of Jackson Browne‘s “Rock Me on the Water,” which he would take to the charts later in 1972 — didn’t sell much, but its importance in the burgeoning country-rock scene can’t be overstated.
+After all, her backing band on this album includes Glenn Frey, Don Henley, Bernie Leadon and Randy Meisner.
+They would go on, of course, to become the Eagles.

 ‘Heart of Gold’